VoyagerInnovations/RDSMigration/README.md

     ```

     b.
 Security Group.
 Modify the security group of the source and target RDS instance to allow port 3306 from the EC2 replication instance.
+Also, make sure that the target RDS can connect to port 3306 of the source RDS.

     c.
 [Launch instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).
 In creating an instance for replication, attach the IAM role and security group created.